18F/handbook/docs/engineering/engineering-roles.md

 ## <a name="lead-themer"></a>Lead Themer

 * Responsible for all theme code, ensuring that:
-	- The theming code is organized, well maintained and documented
+	- The theming code is organized, well maintained and documented.
-	- People working on it know how it is organized, and where to add/edit things
+	- People working on it know how it is organized, and where to add/edit things.
-	- Responsible for 'low level' support for people working on theming tickets
+	- Responsible for 'low level' support for people working on theming tickets.
-	- Responsible for 'low level' organization and assignment of theming tickets (especially on bigger projects)
+	- Responsible for 'low level' organization and assignment of theming tickets (especially on bigger projects).
-* Generally does a significant amount of the theme code themselves (or all of it, on smaller projects)
+* Generally does a significant amount of the theme code themselves (or all of it, on smaller projects).

 ## <a name="lead-engineer"></a>Lead Engineer

 * Responsible for all custom code, patches and modules, ensuring that:
-	- The custom code is organized, well maintained and documented
+	- The custom code is organized, well maintained and documented.
-	- People working on it know how it is organized, and where to add/edit things
+	- People working on it know how it is organized, and where to add/edit things.
-	- Patches for modules are being created and contributed as per our best practices
+	- Patches for modules are being created and contributed as per our best practices.
-	- Modules are organized as per our best practices and clean, patched and custom modules are correctly deliniated
+	- Modules are organized as per our best practices and clean, patched and custom modules are correctly delineated.
-* Responsible for 'low level' support for people working on module coding tickets
+* Responsible for 'low level' support for people working on module coding tickets.
-* Responsible for 'low level' organization and assignment of module coding tickets (especially on bigger projects)
+* Responsible for 'low level' organization and assignment of module coding tickets (especially on bigger projects).
-* Basic module install and upgrades
+* Basic module install and upgrades.
-* Generally does a significant amount of the custom code and module work themselves (or all of it, on smaller projects)
+* Generally does a significant amount of the custom code and module work themselves (or all of it, on smaller projects).